8 Benefits of Daily Journaling for Mental Health

 IN THIS ARTICLE

-8 Life-Changing Benefits of Daily Journaling for Mental Health
+8 Benefits of Daily Journaling for Mental Health

 1. Release Emotions Safely

-Instead of letting stress or anxiety build up, journaling acts as a mental pressure valve.
-Research shows that expressing emotions in writing can reduce the intensity of stress and help you feel calmer.
+Instead of letting stress build up inside, journaling acts like a mental pressure valve.
+Studies show that expressing emotions in writing can actually reduce stress intensity and leave you feeling calmer.

-Tip: End each entry with “How do I feel now?” to see your emotional shift after writing.
+Tip: I like to end each entry with, “How do I feel now?”
+It’s amazing to see how my emotional state can shift just from writing.

 2. Boost Self-Awareness